thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 The current results reflect full-resolution training, but all future results will train with half-resolution.

 ### Batch Normalization
 A hyperparameter search was carried out to determine the effect of batch normalization on the output layer, which indicated superior performance in its absence.
-This is likely due to small batch sizes, which are necessary even when halving the input resolution.
+This is likely due to small batch sizes, which are necessary even when halving the input resolution because of memory limits.
+The efficacy of batch normalization depends on many factors, including batch size and features of training data ([Ioffe & Szegedy 2015](https://arxiv.org/abs/1502.03167v3)).

 ### Experiment Files
 | File                                                                 | Input Resolution | Notes